smasky/SWAT-UQ/docs/best_management_practices.md

 <p align="center"><img src="./pic/TN.svg"  width="300"/> <img src="./pic/TP.svg" width="300"/></p>
 <p align="center"><strong>The distributions of TN and TP in the Four Lake basin</strong></p>

-In the SWAT model used here, the lake is located within the sub-basin 51.
-Therefore, attention should be focused on the sub-basins 1–50, and management practices should be applied to the critical source areas, i.e., sub-basins  1, 13, 14, 20, and 31.
+In the SWAT model applied in this study, the main lake is situated within **sub-basin 32**.
+Accordingly, particular attention should be directed toward **sub-basin 51**, which serves as the primary inflow region.
+Furthermore, management practices should be prioritized in the identified critical source areas, namely sub-basins **1, 13, 14, 20, and 31**.

 ## Optimization

 In SWAT, there are many built-in BMPs, e.g., the terracing operation (BMP1), the tile drainage (BMP2) ... the filter strip (BMP4) ... the grassed waterways (BMP7).

-For reduce TN and TP, the BMP4 and BMP7 are commonly selected.
+For reduce TN and TP, the BMP4 and BMP7 are commonly utilized.
 Considering the cost, this example only focuses on the critical sub-basins like 1, 13, 14, 20, and 31.

 The **.ops** files in SWAT project control and set BMPs to simulated the watershed.
 The parameters involving the filter strip are: